 Kimchi adds a spicy, flavorful kick to any dish.

-It is a low-calorie, low-fat food that is high in dietary fibre.
+It is a low-calorie, low-fat food that contains dietary fibre.

-Kimchi is a great way to add variety to your meals and make them more interesting.
+Kimchi is a great way to add variety to your meals and make them more interesting plus a way to eat your veggies!

-It is a fermented food, which means it is rich in natural enzymes and beneficial bacteria.
+It is a fermented food, which means it is rich in natural enzymes.

 Kimchi is a great way to add a pop of colour to any plate.